 Why are they a concern?

-There is scientific uncertainty about microplastic issues.
-There is concern that microplastics could harm human health as they move through the marine food web.
+There is scientific uncertainty about the hazards of microplastic issues.
+There is concern that microplastics could have adverse health effects on humans as they move through the marine food web.
 Microplastics both absorb and give off chemicals and harmful pollutants.
 Plastic’s ingredients or toxic chemicals absorbed by plastics may build up over time and stay in the environment.
 It is not known if you can be exposed to these pollutants by eating contaminated seafood.

 Who is at risk?